 What is a Liturgy of the Word service?

 A Liturgy of the Word prayer service is essentially the first part of a Mass.
 If you look at the outline of the Mass here, a Liturgy of the Word service includes the Introductory Rites, the Liturgy of the Word (the scriptures), and the Concluding Rites.
 It omits the Eucharistic prayer (there is no bread and wine).
-Leaping Liturgies build on the structure of a Liturgy of the Word to also include custom rituals and prayers that aid in prayer around a particular issue or situation.
+Leaping Liturgies build on the structure of a Liturgy of the Word to also include custom rituals and prayers that aid in entering into a particular issue or situation with beauty and grace.

 Why should I pray the Liturgy of the Word?

-The Liturgy of the Word is a communal prayer service that can aid the Spirit in bringing our hearts into focus on God's unceasing work in our lives.
-Life is busy and complicated and even overwhelming, so sometimes we need a pattern of prayer to help us orient our hearts toward God so we can receive what God is trying to give us.
+The Liturgy of the Word is a communal prayer service that can aid the Spirit in focusing our hearts on God's unceasing work in our lives.
+Life is busy and complicated and even overwhelming, so sometimes we need a pattern of prayer to help us orient our hearts toward God so we can receive what God is persistently trying to give us.
 Through the Liturgy of the Word God may offer:

 Why should I pray a Leaping Liturgy?

 Leaping Liturgies are specially designed to help you pray through especially difficult circumstances.
 The prayers, selection of scripture and rituals are carefully crafted to offer a profound gesture of need and hope to God while also inviting God to respond to your needs.
 Gathering friends and family to pray a Leaping Liturgy takes time and sacrifice, and it is one way to demonstrate to God that you both understand God's place as the fount of all Life and Goodness, and that you want an intimate, give-and-take relationship with God as your companion in everyday life.
 A Leaping Liturgy can help you carve out the space in your life and in your heart so that you can receive God's unfailing love in a more profound way.